-Tip: If you’re planning to run a Facebook campaign with a limited-time offer, use the Accelerated ad delivery, so that your ads reach the audience on the right dates.
+Pro Tip: If you’re planning to run a Facebook campaign with a limited-time offer, use the Accelerated ad delivery so that your ads reach the audience on the right dates.

-Tip: You can create landing page-specific Facebook Custom Audiences to keep your ad campaigns perfectly segmented.
-Also, you should aim for landing page and message match when setting up remarketing campaigns.
+Pro Tip: You can create landing page-specific Facebook Custom Audiences to keep your ad campaigns segmented.
+Also, always be mindful of your landing page and ad message match when setting up remarketing campaigns.

-I’ve seen many Facebook ads overlook these two critical first steps and try to turn strangers into customers with a single ad.
+I’ve seen many Facebook ads overlook the critical first steps that turn strangers into prospects and prospects into warm leads.
+They try to turn strangers into customers with a single ad.
 Most of the time, it doesn’t work out so well.

-You really need to nurture your leads first and only then will you be able to turn them into paying clients.
+You really need to nurture your leads first.
+Only then will you be able to turn them into paying clients.

 Conversion Stage 3: Leads → Customers/Clients

-Up until this point, you’ve been guiding your prospects through your marketing funnel by getting them to take small actions, such as downloading an eBook or starting a free trial.
-Hopefully, you were then able to get them to become leads.
+So far you’ve been guiding your prospects through your marketing funnel with small actions, such as an eBook download or free trial.
+From there, you nurtured them from prospects into leads.

-After you’ve managed to work your magic and get some of these micro-conversions to happen, it’s finally the time for the big game – convincing people to make a purchase.
+After you’ve worked your magic and generated some micro-conversions, it’s finally time for the big game – convincing people to make a purchase.

-In his article for the Crazy Egg blog, Neil Patel explains that:
+In an article for Crazy Egg, Neil Patel explains that:

 “When it comes right down to it, revenue equals attention.
 If you can secure your lead’s attention, then you have secured a customer.”